rust-lang/rfcs/text/2603-rust-symbol-name-mangling-v0.md

 - Resolve question of complex constant data.
 - Add a recommended resolution for open question around Punycode identifiers.
 - Add a recommended resolution for open question around encoding function parameter types.
+- Allow identifiers to start with a digit.